structurizr/structurizr.github.io/community.md

 - [structurizr-md](https://github.com/vitalegi/structurizr-md): Structurizr to Markdown.
 - [structurizr-to-png](https://github.com/extenda/structurizr-to-png): Create PNGs from Structurizr DSL files.
 - [Structurizr Confluence CLI](https://github.com/arnaudroubinet/Structurizr-confluence): A high-performance command-line tool that exports Structurizr workspace documentation and Architecture Decision Records (ADRs) to Confluence Cloud.
+- [structurizr-renderer](https://github.com/materna-se/structurizr-renderer): Support the rendering of Structurizr DSL views in Java using different rendering algorithms including the same as provided by the Structurizr UI.
+- [structurizr-maven-plugin](https://github.com/materna-se/structurizr-maven-plugin): Support the rendering of Structurizr DSL views in Maven builds using different rendering algorithms including the same as provided by the Structurizr UI.
+- [structurizr-asciidoctorj-extension](https://github.com/materna-se/structurizr-asciidoctorj-extension): Support the rendering of Structurizr DSL views in AsciiDoc using different rendering algorithms including the same as provided by the Structurizr UI.

 ## Other